Government Contracting

 This APEX Accelerator is funded in part through a cooperative agreement with the Department of Defense.

-Sign up for your regional Florida APEX Accelerator at UWF newsletter, for the latest updates and resources!
+Sign up for your regional Florida APEX Accelerator at UWF newsletter for the latest updates and resources!